 Color and odor

-A cloudy brine or white sediment means the vegetable are fermenting well.
+- A cloudy brine or white sediment means the vegetables are fermenting well.

 Storage of fermented products